rochabr/firebase-custom-auth/README.md

 For it to work, a firebase project needs to be created and a service account file named "service-acc.json" needs to be generated from the project options and placed in the root folder.

-This url currently requires an API Key to work, this can be easily changed by modifying the handler.go file.
+Since this project generates a JWT token based on a string value, it's assumed that this string value will also be a JWT token, so /api/token requires a Bearer token in its header.
+This can be easily changed in handler.go.

 ## Endpoints

 ```
-POST /api/token
+GET /api/token
 Generates custom token
 ```
 ```